stackforge/openstack-sdk-php/README.md

 ## Versioning

 We have a goal to be as consistent as possible with [Semantic Versioning](http://semver.org/).
 For released HP Cloud services this is what you can expect.
-For products in beta expect the included components to be in beta.
-For example, [HP Cloud Relational Database for MySQL](https://www.hpcloud.com/products/RDB) (our DBaaS offering) is private beta.

 ## Installation